simonsny/image_background_removal/README.md

 This is a repository is about developing a model that is able to predict a yoga pose using pretrained Convolutional Neural Networks and the computer vision libraries and techniques.

-This project is currently deployed locally, if you wanted to try to run this on your own and you dont have a GPU on your computer, you can use [Google Colab](https://colab.research.google.com/) as it needs a lot of computing power.

 **Here is a sample dashboard:**!